boiding/book/src/background/boid.md

 and 1 represents the ability to instantly change course.

 #### Influence Sphere
-This is the area in which other boids are sensed an as a result interacted with.
+This is the area in which other boids are sensed and as a result interacted with.
 It is a circle centered at the position of the boid and measured by a radius.